kyma-project/console/README.md

 # and then, to swithch the cluster:

 ./scripts/.setClusterConfig bar
-# will do the same as ./scripts/.setClusterConfig bar.abc.com
+# Switch to a different cluster on the same domain
 ```

 You can always set the domain back to `kyma.local` via